ghausmann/two_parameter_perturbation/Examples/Small open economy model/Dynare codes/Pac/readme.txt

 euler_errors_soe_dynare.m: function to compute Euler equation errors of the SOE.

-comp_statics_soe_pac_dynare.m: script to perform comparative statics. solution_soe_pac_dynare.m: script to compute Euler equation errors and kernel distributions.
+comp_statics_soe_pac_dynare.m: script to perform comparative statics.
+(Figure 3 from Appendix D). solution_soe_pac_dynare.m: script to compute Euler equation errors and kernel distributions (Figure 4 and Table 3 from Appendix D). solution_soe_pac_dynare_testing.m: script to compare two-parameter perturbation with a single perturbation parameter approach.

 INSTRUCTIONS:
 - Add the folder "common functions" to the Matlab path.
-- Run the scripts pre_processing_soe_pac_basic.m and pre_processing_soe_pac_full.m once at the start of each matlab session.
+- Run the scripts pre_processing_soe_pac_basic.m and pre_processing_soe_pac_full.m once at the start of each Matlab session.